 Westchester County Drug Trafficking Lawyer

 Drug trafficking carries the potential for some of the most severe punishments.
 There are no minor drug trafficking charges, so anyone facing these charges should immediately take the steps necessary to protect themselves and their rights from the possible consequences of a conviction.
-A Westchester drug trafficking lawyer can help defend you against drug trafficking charges and ensure your rights are protected at all stages of the criminal justice process.
+A Westchester drug trafficking lawyer could help defend you against these charges and protect your rights at all stages of the criminal justice process.

-Having the assistance of a tested drug lawyer can be essential to a more favorable outcome in your case.
-By conducting an independent investigation into the charges against you, requesting discovery from the prosecution, and determining and executing the best defense strategy for your case an attorney can help you fight back against the charges you are facing.
+Having the assistance of an experienced drug attorney could be essential to a more favorable outcome in your case.
+By conducting an independent investigation into the charges against you, requesting discovery from the prosecution, and determining and executing the best defense strategy for your case an attorney could help you fight back against the charges you are facing.

 The manufacturing, transporting, and distribution of large amounts of controlled substances constitutes drug trafficking.
 These schemes can range in scale from small local operations involving only a few individuals to huge conspiracies that include hundreds of individuals across borders.
 Depending on the circumstances, a person may face state or federal criminal charges.

 Drug trafficking offenses commonly involve illicit drugs such as cocaine, heroin, methamphetamine, fentanyl, and marijuana, among others.
 However, drug trafficking offenses also can involve controlled substances that are legal with a prescription, such as oxycodone, hydrocodone, and other opiates and painkillers.
 Different factors dictate the potential penalties that someone may receive for drug trafficking charges.
 These include: